Sociability Mapping Day: Accessible Places in Southampton

 MAPPING IN THE SOUTH

-We’re super excited by the success of the Southampton Mapping Day, following from Brighton back in September, and keen to keep mapping momentum going in the South.
-If you’re interested in getting involved or have any suggestions of where to map next we’d love to hear from you!
+We are super excited by the success of our Southampton Mapping Day and are keen to keep the momentum going across the UK.
+If you are interested in getting involved or have suggestions of where to map next, we would love to hear from you!